- Chicken (breast) typically has a bit higher protein content than seitan, but it depends on the seitan recipe you use.

 It’s hard to compare these two protein sources directly.

 For chicken, there are multiple types you can buy.
-For the sake of this post, I’m going to look at the nutritional information for chicken breast, which is the most commonly recommended type in nutrition articles.
+For the sake of this post, I’m going to look at the nutritional information for chicken breast, which is the most common type used by athletes worried about protein intake.

 Seitan is a name for any recipe that is mostly made with vital wheat gluten.
 So, different seitan will have different macros and nutritional value.
 But I have to pick one for this comparison, so I picked the simplest seitan recipe that I make on a regular basis.